- About Extension

 Preventive pest management is emphasized over reactive pest control.
 Identify and monitor problems before acting and opt for the least toxic approach that will remedy the problem.
 The conservation of biological control agents (predators, parasitoids) should be favored over chemical controls.

-- Use chemical controls only when necessary, only after identifying a pest problem, and only after thoroughly reading the pesticide label.
+Use chemical controls only when necessary, only after identifying a pest problem, and only after thoroughly reading the pesticide label.
 First consider cultural, then physical and biological controls.
-Choose the least-toxic options (insecticidal soaps, horticultural oils, botanical insecticides, organic and synthetic pesticides — when used judiciously.
+Choose the least-toxic options (insecticidal soaps, horticultural oils, botanical insecticides, and organic and synthetic pesticides — when used judiciously.

 Maintenance and Clean Up

 Western Oregon: Do not walk on lawns until frost has melted.

 Spread wood ashes evenly on vegetable garden.
 Use no more than 1.5 lb/100 sq ft/year.
 Don't use if the soil pH is greater than 7.0 or if potassium levels are excessive.